secretstartups/handbook/content/handbook/tools-and-tips/_index.md

 ### Google Slides

-Use this general [FY23 GitLab Theme Template](https://docs.google.com/presentation/d/1xuw2RrjoSPx69p9v7aacrustmVto8cKWaFn_YK7Riug) when creating slide decks for internal and external use.
+Use this general [FY24 GitLab Slide Template](https://docs.google.com/presentation/d/14K2lcPnX4pAElgeOpdT-gdamrm5jbgaipvZvVV1pMbk/edit?usp=sharing) when creating slide decks for internal and external use.
 Make a copy of the slide deck and only edit the copy; please do not edit the template itself.
-To avoid potentially editing the source deck, you can go to the [Template gallery](https://docs.google.com/presentation/?ftv=1) and click on the `FY23 GitLab Theme Template` to quickly make a copy and begin a new deck.
+To avoid potentially editing the source deck, you can go to the [Template gallery](https://docs.google.com/presentation/u/0/?ftv=1&tgif=d) and click on the `FY23 GitLab Theme Template` to quickly make a copy and begin a new deck.
 Ensure that all pages in the slide deck are numbered, with the title page always being number 1.

 #### Updating your existing slide deck theme